Jack Plagge, Manager

 |Late Application||$50 per day, up to 50% of the licensure fee or $500 (whichever is less)||All late applications||If an application is not received at least 60 days prior to the anticipated effective date.
 Payment can be made any time during the application process or upon issuance of a final order.|

 Section 383.327, Florida Statutes requires each birth center to submit an annual report to the Agency as prescribed by Agency Rule 59A-11.019, Florida Administrative Code.
-Beginning with the 2018-2019 reporting period, reports must be submitted through the Agency's online Birth Center Annual Reporting (BCAR) system.
+Reports must be submitted through the Agency's online Birth Center Annual Reporting (BCAR) system.
 Annual reports must be submitted to the Agency no later than July 30 each year.

 Links to the BCAR online system, reporting system guide, and related questions and answers are below:

 This form provides the procedures for notification of options available to a mother who has experienced a spontaneous fetal demise of less than 20 weeks gestation.
 This form is to be used by hospitals and birth centers and is similar to a Department of Health form that would be used by health care practitioners.
 The form is required by section 383.33625, F.S., the Stephanie Saboor Grieving Parents Act, and section 59A-3.281, F.A.C.

 Disposition of Fetal Remains Form - AHCA Form 3100-006 [55KB, PDF]

 A level 2 background screen is required of the administrator responsible for the day to day operations of the facility and the chief financial officer.
 Please visit the Agency's background screening web page for additional information regarding vendors, fees, locations etc. Background screens must be repeated every 5 years.